CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ]
 ```

-So we move on to the method `a`  which is the bootstrap method and start with the 4th argument because its integer type gives us a lot of enlightenment.
+So we move on to the method `a`  which is the bootstrap method and start with the suspicious 4th  integer argument.

-## Function of  the BSM[^2]
+## The usage of the BSM[^2]

 ![HandleType](HandleType.png)

-Using Threadtear's powerful CFG[^3] (The graph above is optimized) , we can figure out that the role of the integer argument is to specify the invoke-type.
+Using Threadtear's powerful CFG[^3] (The graph above is optimized) , we can easily figure out that the role of the 4th integer argument is to specify the invoke-type.

 | Value | Invoke-Type |
 |:-----:|:-----------:|